Rabbit-Company/Passky-Browser-Extension/README.md

 ### Brave
 1. Visit Chrome web store and search for Passky (https://chrome.google.com/webstore/detail/passky/ngncpgfjhnkgfcjamgljadegplonbihi)
-2. Click on "Add to Chrome" button
+2. Click on "Add to Brave" button
 3. Passky is now installed

 ### Vivaldi
 1. Visit Chrome web store and search for Passky (https://chrome.google.com/webstore/detail/passky/ngncpgfjhnkgfcjamgljadegplonbihi)
-2. Click on "Add to Chrome" button
+2. Click on "Add to Vivaldi" button
 3. Passky is now installed

 Installation process will be easier when Passky extension would be added to their web store.